Feds arrest ex-US Green Beret in connection to failed 2020 raid of Venezuela to remove Maduro

-Goudreau, 48, also was charged with conspiracy, smuggling goods from the United States and “unlawful possession of a machine gun,” among 14 counts.
-He was being held at the Metropolitan Detention Center in Brooklyn, according to U.S. Bureau of Prisons booking records.
+Goudreau, 48, also was charged with conspiracy, smuggling goods from the United States and unlawful possession of a machine gun, among 14 counts.
+Goudreau appeared in federal court following his Tuesday arrest in Manhattan but it was not clear a day later whether he would be released from custody pending trial.
+He was being held at a federal detention center in Brooklyn.

 One November 2019 message from Goudreau to an equipment distributor said: “Here is the list bro.”
 It included AR-15 rifles, night vision devices and ballistic helmets, prosecutors said.